Python Programming Tutorial for Beginners

 • A real-world project giving you the opportunity to apply everything you learn in the tutorial

-First of all, here is the link to download the latest Python for a Windows PC: once installed, choose Python IDLE - Integrated DeveLopment Environment or Integrated Development and Learning Environment - from the programmes list. then, follow the instructions in the following animation to write your first piece of code and make it work.
+You can click here to download the latest Python for a Windows PC: once installed, choose Python IDLE - Integrated DeveLopment Environment or Integrated Development and Learning Environment - from the programmes list. then, follow the instructions in the following animation to write your first piece of code and make it work.
 Please remember the code you see here will not be part of it!

 You will see Python Shell Window, which looks like the following: